 Need to rent a car for a month or longer?
-Consider Turo, a peer-to-peer car sharing marketplace that's been likened to an AirBnB for cars.
-With over 170,000 car listings on Turo, this is a well-established marketplace, not a flash-in-the-pan startup.
-If you're 21 or older and want to rent a car in the U.S., Canada or Germany, you can use Turo to find car owners willing to rent out their vehicles for as little as a day or to up to a year.
+You might consider Turo, a peer-to-peer car sharing marketplace that's been likened to an Airbnb for cars.
+With over 350,000 car listings on Turo, this is definitely a well-established marketplace, not a flash-in-the-pan startup.
+If you're 21 or older, Turo can match you up with car owners willing to rent out their vehicles for as little as a day or to up to a year.

 The upsides are impressive.
+The platform is available worldwide, but most listings are in the U.S., Canada, the U.K. and Germany.
 Many people like Turo's non-corporate vibe, where the rental experience feels more like borrowing a car from a friend than renting from a big company.
 Contracts have a lot less fine print than you get with a traditional rental car company.

+One potential downside with Turo is insurance.
 Turo offers two rather pricey insurance plans that include comprehensive collision and liability coverage.
-And drivers under age 25 will find Turo more hospitable than major rental agencies—though there is still an extra fee for young drivers.
+While drivers under age 25 will find Turo more hospitable than major rental agencies, there is still an extra fee for young drivers.

-While some owners offer discounts for longer-term rentals of a month or more, it may come as a surprise that prices in general are in the same ballpark as those at the major car rental companies.
-When we compared different options for long-term rentals in a price-check sample, Turo was as pricey as the agencies.
+It also may surprise some people to find out that long-term rentals through Turo are not necessarily cheaper than those from major car rental companies.
+While some owners offer discounts for longer-term rentals of a month or more, prices in general are in the same ballpark as those at rental companies.
+When we compared different options for long-term rentals in a price-check sample, Turo was just as pricey as the agencies.

 Other drawbacks include uncertainty about the state of the vehicle.
 With Turo, you're at the mercy of the car owner when it comes to the condition and maintenance of the car.
 Turo says it removes listings when it receives reports that a vehicle hasn't passed inspection or isn't well-maintained.
 You can't use your credit car insurance coverage, and the insurance that Turo offers can get pricey.